Payments Management

 Click here for a detailed Description of this window and it's functions.

-2. Select the Credit Card Payment you wish to void.
+2. Select the Credit Card Payment to void.

 Do this by single clicking the payment.